resolutedetail/resolutedetail/README.md

 -  Why Detail?
 -  Paying attention to detail is an skill and action that demonstrates so many values.
 It shows ownership and care in what you do.
 Just like the Uber driver who provides bottled water, charging cables, gum, and other comforts.
 Just like the script writer that includes detailed comments to ensure everyone knows what it does and how it does it.
 It demonstrates a high level of situational awareness.
 It saves time.
 -
--                               resolutedetail - a determined and unwavering approach to a craft.
+-                               resolutedetail - a determined and unwavering approach to the cybersecurity craft.
 <!---
 resolutedetail/resolutedetail is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.